 - Government must invest in putting in place proper infrastructure to improve Internet access.
 There should be free Internet for everyone in Namibia.
 It should not be a service that people pay for.
-Free Internet access would feed into free education, having better access to information and the ability to receive training or qualifications for free online. - Government welcomes the idea of free Internet but this would have to be a concerted effort and cannot be tackled by government alone.
+Free Internet access would feed into free education, having better access to information and the ability to receive training or gualifications for free online. - Government welcomes the idea of free Internet but this would have to be a concerted effort and cannot be tackled by government alone.
 Providing free Internet for the nation would be costly and is currently not possible for the government to realise. - Access to information and the Internet should be a basic human right and should therefore be free, but if you "want a specific quality associated to that access you should be willing to pay for it."
 Customers paying a premium price are not receiving premium quality services from internet service providers (ISPs). - Internet Service Providers (ISPs) need to enter a discussion with end-users facilitated by regulatory bodies and government representatives.
-ISPs are currently not delivering, which is hampering economic growth. - Operators have a business goal and need to make a profit, to go to areas where their profit margin will be less than in urban areas they would need to be subsidised for developing the infrastructure and achieve a return on investment. - often rely on electrification. - One (1) Internet tower costs N\$3 million.
-Rural electrification is dropping instead of increasing and ICTs house (about 7 metres at most). - A lot of government institutions are working in silos, e.g. during road constructions fibre cable could simultaneously be pulled to save costs instead of doing this in two steps at different times, as is usually the case. - In Namibia, development is no longer coming from profits made by businesses, no corporate social investment.
+ISPs are currently not delivering, which is hampering economic growth. - Operators have a business goal and need to make a profit, to go to areas where their profit margin will be less than in urban areas they would need to be subsidised for developing the infrastructure and achieve a return on investment. - One (1) Internet tower costs N\$3 million. - Rural electrification is dropping instead of increasing and ICTs often rely on electrification. - A lot of government institutions are working in silos, e.g. during road constructions fibre cable could simultaneously be pulled to save costs instead of doing this in two steps at different times, as - is usually the case.
+In Namibia, development is no longer coming from profits made by businesses, no corporate social investment.
 Profits are taken out but not reinvested into communities or the country.
-Policies should be developed making local reinvestment a requirement. - TV WHITE SPACE: the biggest problem is how to regulate it, who is responsible for the quality of service, what happens when this equipment is deployed, and who is responsible for sustaining the equipment.
+Policies - should be developed making local reinvestment a requirement.
+TV WHITE SPACE: the biggest problem is how to regulate it, who is responsible for the quality of service, what happens when this equipment is deployed, and who is responsible for sustaining the equipment.

-- o Measuring approximately 800 000 square kilometres and a population of about 2.5 million. - 100 percent Internet coverage is the aim, but it is costly. - It costs about N\$ 8000 to pull a fibre from the main street to one's
+- Namibia is unique, having the second-lowest population density (of any sovereign country) in the world: o Measuring approximately 800 000 square kilometres and a population of about 2.5 million. - 100 percent Internet coverage is the aim, but it is costly. - It costs about N\$ 8000 to pull a fibre from the main street to one's house (about 7 metres at most).